-4.2.1 ProPHeT
+3.2.1 ProPHeT

 Decision making is performed in the ProPHeT (Providing Partially-observable Hidden (HMM/ POMDP) based decision Tasks) component.
-The world representation at this level is the Hierarchical Hidden Markov Model (HHMM) [14] based upon a hierarchy of episodes of activity mined from stored observations.
+The world representation at this level is the Hierarchical Hidden Markov Model (HHMM) [13] based upon a hierarchy of episodes of activity mined from stored observations.
 Episode Discovery (ED) is used to generate low-level episode Markov chains and build the hierarchy of abstract episodes under the direction of ProPHeT.
 Learning is performed by extending the HHMM to a hierarchical Partially Observable Markov Decision Process (HPOMDP) and applying temporal-difference learning.
-Constant feedback from ARBITER is used for continuous learning using TD(0) reinforcement learning [41].
+Constant feedback from ARBITER is used for continuous learning using TD(0) reinforcement learning [37].
 Action decisions are made by using the incoming event stream, recent history, the stream episode membership features of Episode Membership (Epi-M) to provide input into the current belief state in the model, and the Active LeZi (ALZ) prediction of the next event to chose the appropriate transitional action.

-4.2.2 Episode Discovery (ED)
+3.2.2 Episode Discovery (ED)

 The Episode Discovery (ED) data-mining algorithm discovers interesting patterns in a time-ordered data stream.
 ED processes a time-ordered sequence, discovers the interesting episodes that exist within the sequence as an unordered collection, and records the unique occurrences of the discovered patterns.
-Because the framework is capable of processing the interactions incrementally, it can be used as part of a real-time system.
 These features make ED a suitable algorithm for mining an intelligent environment data stream.

 Our approach to state space reduction from the large number of potential environment observations is to abstract inhabitant activity to episodes that represent the current task of involvement.
 Given the inhabitant task episode, observations not related to the task can be pruned.
 A difficult problem is how to discover these episodes.
-After discovering the episodes, it is also desirable to be able to classify streamed observations to episodes in real time with the same service.

-We use the Episode Discovery (ED) algorithm [19] for finding inhabitant episodes in the collected data and for episode classification of streamed observations.
+We use the Episode Discovery (ED) algorithm [16] for finding inhabitant episodes in the collected data and for episode classification of streamed observations.
 ED is an input, not transaction, based algorithm that mines device activity streams trying to discover clusters of interactions that are closely related in time.
 Significance testing is performed on discovered clusters to generate sets of significant episodes based on the frequency of occurrence, length, and regularity.
-Further processing using the Minimum Description Length (MDL) principle [35] and greedy selection produces sets of significant episodes.
+Further processing using the Minimum Description Length (MDL) principle [33] and greedy selection produces sets of significant episodes.
 These are labeled and directly correspond to an inhabitant task.

 When an inhabitant is first introduced to an intelligent environment no automation should occur for an initial observation period.
 This allows the building of a database of potential episodes of normal task activity.
 This is inhabitant centric and the observation period duration is determined by data compressibility which is used to determine the stability of the data with relation to episode discovery.
 A stable, consistent data compression as reported by ED indicates an end to observation.
 Identification of concept drift and shift is performed by continued monitoring of streaming data and compressibility.
-Changes in compressibility indicate a need to reevaluate the discovered episodes.
+Changes in compressibility indicate a need to re-evaluate the discovered episodes.